omaks45/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 10 is a script that displays the power of square Task 11 is a script that displays the conversion from a binary to base 10 Task 12 is a script that displays letters in double from a to z Task 13 is a script that displays a number with two decimal places
+Task 10 is a script that displays the power of square Task 11 is a script that displays the conversion from a binary to base 10 Task 12 is a script that displays letters in double from a to z Task 13 is a script that displays a number with two decimal place Task 14 is a script that displays the conversion of a number from base 10 to base 16